johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-01-07-standing-on-shoulders-of-giants.md

 ---
-title: "Standing on the Shoulders of Giants..."
+title: 'Standing on the Shoulders of Giants...'
 authors: johnnyreilly
 tags: [delphi, asp.net, Hanselman, developer, amstrad, microsoft]
 hide_table_of_contents: false
 ---

 It started with Scott Hanselman.
 I had no particular plans to start a blog at all.
 However, I was reading Scott Hanselman's turn of the year [post](http://www.hanselman.com/blog/YourBlogIsTheEngineOfCommunity.aspx) and I was struck with an idea.

 First, let me give a little background about myself.
 I'm a software developer.
 I've been in the industry for coming up to 15 years.
 I started out professionally writing call centre software.
 I moved on to code in a variety of different industries from straight IT to marketing and, for the last 7 years, finance.